nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     access the first export configured.
 To access other exports the Tag option would need to be used.

-    This option is NOT dunamically updateable since it fundamentally changes the export.
+    This option is NOT dynamically updateable since it fundamentally changes the export.
 To change the path exported, export_id should be changed also.

 Pseudo (required v4)